 Nonetheless, consistent with the current climate methodology, changing precipitation can be considered by examining how the PMP, IDF curves and rainfall statistics, snowpack and snowmelt, and evapotranspiration are projected to change under future climate conditions.
 The future climate methodology for projecting the PMP and future potential evapotranspiration is the same as the current climate methodology but applied to the future daily climate projections.
-The methodology for projected future climate IDF curves and rainfall statistics is slightly more challenging.
+The methodology for projected future climate in Statistics is slightly more challenging.